jayfallon/smoelt-backend/README.md

 Once your server is up and running, you can proceed to install the [Smoelt Frontend](https://github.com/jayfallon/smoelt-frontend).

 If this is not case and you are not having any luck, please let me know and I will provide a fix.

+### Turn the server off

+To turn the server off, you just need to type `ctrl-c` in the terminal window where the server is running.